 * In a lovely bit of irony, Trump’s modeling agency was in violation of multiple immigration laws.
 His treatment of the models in general was deplorable.

 * Trump is infamous for not paying those he employs and hires.
 He’s stiffed multiple contractors and employees over the years.

 * Trump University is currently under investigation for fraud.
 His response was to publicly name his accusers.

 But wait, there’s more!

 Donald J. Trump has demonstrated, through 70 years of living, 40 years as a wealthy businessperson, 30 years as a celebrity, a little over a year as a major Republican political figure, and nearly 3 months as the GOP nominee for POTUS, that he is a liar, cheat, fraud, criminal, accused rapist, molester, phony, and all around fucking asshole.
-Donald Trump is less qualified than I am to be President, and I am about 9 months too young to being Constitutionally qualified to be president.
-A large percentage of Trump’s proposals qualify him for the Hague, should he be elected, and attempt to implement them.
+Donald Trump is less qualified than I am to be President, and I’m (as of this writing) about 9 months too young to being Constitutionally qualified to be president.
+A large percentage of Trump’s proposals qualify him for the Hague, should he be elected and attempt to implement them.
 As an occasional boxing writer, I keep thinking that boxing is less corrupt than Trump.